 - The Chair makes a proposal to the High-level Group who decide whether the membership would be mutually beneficial and the conditions for joining have been If so, the Secretariat conducts a full evaluation to verify this and a fact finding mission.

-- A final decision is made in a Ministerial Conference or High-level Group meeting where members must vote with a majority to accept the country's A representative from the country presents at this meeting.
+- A final decision is made in a Ministerial Conference or High-level Group meeting where members must vote with a majority to accept the country's request.
+A representative from the country presents at this meeting.